Experts

 Jennifer Lawless News Feed

-Panelists including Jennifer Lawless, faculty senior fellow at the University of Virginia's Miller Center, discuss the issues that will be decided in the midterm elections this November.
+Jennifer Lawless, faculty senior fellow at the University of Virginia's Miller Center, says that the contrast between the two leadership teams highlights a difference between the two parties’ priorities.